jayaemekar/systemdesign/docs/DesigningTwitterSearch.md

   </kbd>
 </p>

-## 6. Detailed Component Design
+### Detailed Component Design

 **1. Storage:**

- We need to store 120GB of new data every day.
-Given this huge amount of data, we need to come up with a data partitioning scheme that will be efficiently distributing the data onto multiple servers.
-If we plan for next five years, we will need the following storage:
+Every day, we must store 120GB of new data.
+We need to devise a data partitioning technique that will efficiently distribute the data across numerous servers, given the massive amount of data.
+We will require the following storage in the next five years if we plan ahead:

                             120GB * 365days * 5years ~= 200TB
-If we never want to be more than 80% full at any time, we approximately will need 250TB of total storage.
-Let’s assume that we want to keep an extra copy of all tweets for fault tolerance; then, our total storage requirement will be 500TB.
-If we assume a modern server can store up to 4TB of data, we would need 125 such servers to hold all of the required data for the next five years.
+We'll need about 250TB of total storage if we never wish to be more than 80% full at any given time.
+Assume we wish to preserve a backup copy of all tweets for disaster recovery; our total storage need will be 500TB.
+If we assume that a current server can store up to 4TB of data, we'll need 125 of them to store all of the data needed during the next five years.

-Let’s start with a simplistic design where we store the tweets in a MySQL database.
-We can assume that we store the tweets in a table having two columns, TweetID and TweetText.
-Let’s assume we partition our data based on TweetID.
-If our TweetIDs are unique system-wide, we can define a hash function that can map a TweetID to a storage server where we can store that tweet object.
+Let's begin with a simple design that stores tweets in a MySQL database.
+We'll suppose that the tweets are stored in a table with two columns: TweetID and TweetText.
+Assume we want to organize our data by TweetID.
+If our TweetIDs are system-wide unique, we can build a hash function to map a TweetID to a storage server where that tweet object can be stored.

-**How can we create system-wide unique TweetIDs?**
+**How can we create unique TweetIDs for the entire system?**

- If we are getting 400M new tweets each day, then how many tweet objects we can expect in five years?
+How many tweet objects can we expect in five years if we get 400 million new tweets every day?

                             400M * 365 days * 5 years => 730 billion
-This means we would need a five bytes number to identify TweetIDs uniquely.
-Let’s assume we have a service that can generate a unique TweetID whenever we need to store an object (The TweetID discussed here will be similar to TweetID discussed in Designing Twitter).
-We can feed the TweetID to our hash function to find the storage server and store our tweet object there.
+This means we'd need a five-byte integer to uniquely identify TweetIDs.
+Assume we have a service that can produce a unique TweetID anytime an object needs to be stored (The TweetID discussed here will be similar to TweetID discussed in Designing Twitter).
+We can use the TweetID to discover the storage server and put our tweet object there using our hash function.

 **2. Index:**

- What should our index look like?
-Since our tweet queries will consist of words, let’s build the index that can tell us which word comes in which tweet object.
-Let’s first estimate how big our index will be.
-If we want to build an index for all the English words and some famous nouns like people names, city names, etc., and if we assume that we have around 300K English words and 200K nouns, then we will have 500k total words in our index.
-Let’s assume that the average length of a word is five characters.
-If we are keeping our index in memory, we need 2.5MB of memory to store all the words:
+How should we design our index?
+Because our tweet queries will be made up of words, we'll need an index to tell us which word appears in which tweet object.
+Let's start by estimating the size of our index.
+If we wish to create an index for all English words as well as certain well-known nouns such as people's names, city names, and so on, and we suppose that we have roughly 300K English words and 200K nouns, we will end up with 500K total words in our index.
+Let's say a word has an average length of five characters.
+We'll need 2.5MB of RAM to hold all the words if we maintain our index in memory:

                             500K * 5 => 2.5 MB
-Let’s assume that we want to keep the index in memory for all the tweets from only past two years.
-Since we will be getting 730B tweets in 5 years, this will give us 292B tweets in two years.
-Given that each TweetID will be 5 bytes, how much memory will we need to store all the TweetIDs?
+Let's pretend we just want to maintain the index in memory for the last two years of tweets.
+Since there will be 730 billion tweets in five years, we will have 292 billion tweets in two years.
+How much RAM will we need to store all the TweetIDs if each one is 5 bytes long?

                             292B * 5 => 1460 GB
-So our index would be like a big distributed hash table, where ‘key’ would be the word and ‘value’ will be a list of TweetIDs of all those tweets which contain that word.
-Assuming on average we have 40 words in each tweet and since we will not be indexing prepositions and other small words like ‘the’, ‘an’, ‘and’ etc., let’s assume we will have around 15 words in each tweet that need to be indexed.
-This means each TweetID will be stored 15 times in our index.
-So total memory we will need to store our index:
+As a result, our index will be similar to a large distributed hash table, with the 'key' being the term and the 'value' being a list of TweetIDs for all tweets that contain that phrase.
+Let's assume each tweet has 40 words on average, and since we won't be indexing prepositions and other tiny words like 'the,' 'an,' and 'and,' we'll have roughly 15 words in each tweet that need to be indexed.
+This means that each TweetID will be saved in our index 15 times.
+As a result, the total memory required to store our index is:

                             (1460 * 15) + 2.5MB ~= 21 TB
-Assuming a high-end server has 144GB of memory, we would need 152 such servers to hold our index.
+We'd need 152 high-end servers to house our index, assuming each has 144GB of memory.

-We can partition our data based on two criteria:
+We can divide our data into two groups based on two criteria:

-**Sharding based on Words:**
+**Word-based sharding:**

- While building our index, we will iterate through all the words of a tweet and calculate the hash of each word to find the server where it would be indexed.
-To find all tweets containing a specific word we have to query only the server which contains this word.
+We will iterate through all of the terms in a tweet and calculate the hash of each word to locate the server where it will be indexed while constructing our index.
+To find all tweets that contain a given word, we must only query the server that has that word.

-We have a couple of issues with this approach:
+We have a few difficulties with this strategy:

-**What if a word becomes hot?**
+**What if a word gets popular?**

- Then there will be a lot of queries on the server holding that word.
-This high load will affect the performance of our service.
+The server will then get a flood of queries containing that word.
+This heavy load will have an impact on our service's performance.

-Over time, some words can end up storing a lot of TweetIDs compared to others, therefore, maintaining a uniform distribution of words while tweets are growing is quite tricky.
+Maintaining a uniform distribution of terms while tweets expand is fairly difficult because some words can end up holding a lot more TweetIDs relative to others.
-To recover from these situations we either have to repartition our data or use Consistent Hashing.
+We can either repartition our data or utilize Consistent Hashing to recover from these circumstances.

 **Sharding based on the tweet object:**

- While storing, we will pass the TweetID to our hash function to find the server and index all the words of the tweet on that server.
-While querying for a particular word, we have to query all the servers, and each server will return a set of TweetIDs.
-A centralized server will aggregate these results to return them to the user.
+While storing, we'll give the TweetID to our hash function, which will locate the server and index all of the tweet's words.
+When searching for a specific term, we must query all servers, with each server returning a collection of TweetIDs.
+These results will be compiled and returned to the user by a centralized server.

 <p align="center">
   <kbd>